grandima/json-nom-parser/readme.md

 ### Implementation Notes

 - This library is designed for parsing a *specific* JSON structure.
-- The parser ignores whitespaces **and does not** validate the length of keys, which could lead to buffer overflow if keys are excessively long or there are a lot of whitespaces.
+- The parser **ignores** whitespaces **and does not** validate the length of keys.
+It will lead to **buffer overflow** if keys are excessively long or there are a lot of whitespaces.
+Upon request, the implementation can be modified to include this scenario.